CLAIRE-Labo/python-ml-research-template/README.md

 It also contains extra EPFL-specific instructions for deployment on the EPFL RunAI Kubernetes cluster.
 For more information on the template and a discussion of its design choices see the `template/README.md` file.

-> [!Note]
-> **TEMPLATE EDIT ME:**
-> Replace the above with a description of your project, then delete this note.

 ## Getting started with the template

+> [!IMPORTANT]
+> **TEMPLATE TODO:**
+> Delete this whole section when you're done with the template getting started.

 Click on the `Use this template` GitHub button to create a new GitHub repository from this template.
 Give it a lowercase hyphen-separated name (we will refer to this name as `PROJECT_NAME`), then follow the instructions below to set up your project.
-You can also give your repo another name format if you prefer, but for the template you will have to pick a `PROJECT_NAME` as well.
+You can also give your repo another name format if you prefer, but for the template, you will have to pick a `PROJECT_NAME` as well.
 It's useful to commit after some checkpoints to be able to go back if you make a mistake.